These are the recommended system requirements for the WP2Static WordPress plugin.

 If you don’t have a WordPress site yet, fear not, you can set one up for free on your own computer or get a $5/month VPS or look into free tiers on platforms like AWS/Heroku.
-You can always change where you host your WordPress site – another advantage of using WordPress as a static site generator is the ease at which you can move your WordPress installation without causing any downtime for your actual website.
+You can always change where you host your WordPress site - another advantage of using WordPress as a static site generator is the ease at which you can move your WordPress installation without causing any downtime for your actual website.

 The WordPress web application is written in PHP.
 For security and performance, it’s best to use an actively supported PHP version.
 As of early 2020, this should be PHP 7.3.
 WP2Static requires a minimum of PHP 7.2.

 To see which versions are currently officially supported by the developers of PHP visit https://www.php.net/supported-versions.php

 If you are using a webserver tailored to WordPress hosting, it should already have these extensions installed.
 If you’re building a custom server environment, please ensure these extensions are all installed and loaded.
-You can check the available extensions on the command line with php -i or by creating a php file which prints out the phpinfo() command.
-You can also find many plugins for WordPress that will display information about your environment, such as the Debug Info plugin.
+WP2Static’s Diagnostics page should alert you to any missing extensions or potential problems with your environment .

 cURL is used when WP2Static is crawling your URLs to make the static site and also when deploying your site via external APIs.
 We don’t use the wp_remote_get() and wp_remote_put() commands built-into WordPress for performance and portability reasons.

 Already a requirement to run WordPress, listed here just for thoroughness.

 Whether using PHP or the more common PHP-FPM, you may need to adjust some configuration options, depending on the size of your site and how quickly you want the static site generation to run.
 There are a lot of variables to consider, but these should be a good starting point.